frantjc/forge/README.md

 forge use -a ./testdata/actions/dockerfile
 ```

-> If the Action runs using a custom image, that image must have `sh` on its `PATH` for the attach to work.
+> If the Action runs using a custom image, that image must have `bash` or `sh` on its `PATH` for the attach to work.

 > Local Actions cannot refer to files outside of the action metadata file's directory.

 ### Concourse Resources

 For Concourse Resources, Forge will source `resource_types` and `resources` from the working directory's [`.forge.yml`](.forge.yml) (overridable with `-c`).
 This schema is conveniently compatible with [Concourse's pipeline schema](https://concourse-ci.org/pipelines.html).

+> Just like Concourse itself, Forge ships with [some Resource Types builtin](concourse/builtin.go) that can be overridden

 ```sh
 forge get mock -v version=v0.0.0